 All contact surfaces, including utensils and equipment, shall be maintained in a clean and sanitary condition.
 Such surfaces shall be cleaned and sanitized as frequently as necessary to protect against contamination, using a sanitizing agent registered by the US Environmental Protection Agency (EPA), in accordance with labeled instructions.
 Equipment and utensils shall be so designed and of such material and workmanship as to be adequately cleanable;

 All toxic items shall be identified, held, and stored in a manner that protects against contamination of Marijuana and MIPs.
-Toxic items shall not be stored in an area containing products used in the cultivation of Marijuana.
+Toxic items may not be stored in an area containing products used in the cultivation of Marijuana.
 The Commission may require an MTC to demonstrate the intended and actual use of any toxic items found on the Premises;

 An MTC's water supply shall be sufficient for necessary operations.
 Any private water source shall be capable of providing a safe, potable, and adequate supply of water to meet the MTC's needs;